Go Easy on the Salt

 Too much road salt can harm our environment

 Road salt can help with icy roads, but it can also harm our waterways.
 Road salts travel from sidewalks and roads and eventually enter our waterways where wildlife can be harmed.
 Using too much salt can also corrode vehicles, hurt animal paws, damage concrete and kill plants.

 MWRD’s water reclamation plants work well to clean water, but they are not designed to remove dissolved salt.
 This means that road salt stays in our waterways long after the ice has melted.

-But you can help the MWRD protect the water environment at home.
-Using the right amount of salt makes a big difference for our waterway.
-The MWRD has partnered with the Lower Des Plaines River Watershed Group and partners with the Salt Smart Collaborative to provide the following tips that can help save resources while also protecting the waterways.
+Using the right amount of salt can make a big difference for our waterways.
+We have partnered with the Lower Des Plaines River Watershed Group and the Salt Smart Collaborative to protect our waterways and we need your help!

-- Size matters.
-More salt does not mean more melting.
-A 12-ounce coffee mug of salt should be enough for a 20-foot driveway or 10 sidewalk squares (250 square feet).
+- Use sparingly - More salt does not mean more melting.
+A 12-ounce coffee mug should be enough salt for a 20-foot driveway or 10 sidewalk squares (250 square feet).

-- Sweep.
-If salt is leftover on the ground after the ice melts, then too much salt was used.
-Sweep up leftover salt to keep it out of local rivers and streams.
+- Sweep - If salt is left over on the ground after the ice melts, you used too much!
+Sweep up leftover salt to keep it out of rivers and streams.

 - Switch - Salt stops working if the temperature drops below 15 degrees.
 When it gets this cold, switch to sand.

 Salt is intended to break the bond between snow and the pavement, not melt the ice.
 If salt is necessary, consider buying deicing products that are less harmful to the environment.